leahvelleman/fsmcontainers/README.md

 "b"
 ```

-The library requires Pynini, and FstMappings can be constructed directly from Pynini transducers, as well as from dictionaries or any
+The library requires Pynini, and FstMappings can be constructed directly from Pynini transducers, as well as from dictionaries or from
-arguments that can be passed to the `dict()` constructor.
+any combination of arguments that can be passed to the `dict()` constructor.

 ```python
 >>> import pynini